 Tip #2: They need a way to tell people about you

 This used to be simple.
 You would leave your business card or flyer with a client and they would pass it along to someone else.
 While this still works exceptionally well, you have many more avenues available to you now.

-If you send out regular advertising material such as email newsletters, make sure you include a prompt or a button which allows readers to easily forward it on to others.
+If you send out regular advertising material such as email newsletters, make sure you include a prompt or a button that allows readers to easily forward it to others.